samskivert/website/blog/_posts/2013-11-07-thinking-aloud-rsp.md

 ### Systems

 Systems are the final piece of the RSP puzzle.
 They enable the dynamic assembly of otherwise statically declared behaviors.
-A system is the main dynamic organizational mechanism in an RSP program and you can think of it like an object in an OOP program.
+A system is the main organizational mechanism in an RSP program and you can think of it like an object in an OOP program.
 Indeed, when embedding RSP in an OOP-language, a system will almost certainly be represented by an object.

-Systems may also serve as a static organizational mechanism (i.e. namespaces for pure functions), but I suspect that a separate module mechanism will be needed to enable one to provide a library of nothing but pure functions and/or a combination of largely system-agnostic functions along with a collection of reusable systems.
+Systems could also serve as namespaces for pure functions and nested systems, but I suspect that a separate module mechanism will be better.
+One will want to provide a library of nothing but pure functions and/or a combination of largely system-agnostic functions along with a collection of reusable systems.
 I'd rather not use a degenerate system for that purpose in pursuit of the false idol of minimalism.

 A system is a set of external state dependencies, external value dependencies, internal state (declared and owned by the system), and behaviors.
 It also provides a lexical scope for private